paulevanmac/engineering-resources/README.md

-# Fun resources for engineers who want to step off the beaten path.
+# Resources for engineers who want to step off the beaten path.

 ## Build Your Own X
 - https://github.com/codecrafters-io/build-your-own-x